gossie/magnanimous-writer/README.md

 # magnanimous-writer
-Spring-Boot implementation of a magnanimous writer to handle several versions of a REST API
+The repository contains a Spring-Boot implementation of a magnanimous writer to handle several versions of a REST API.
+Also the application implements
+## Domain